bluenote-1577/c2invariant_cw_code/README.md

-# c2invariant_cw_code
+# c<sub>2</sub> invariant calculations by Chevalley-Warning method

 Code for computing c_2 invariants of completed primitive graphs in phi4 theory.
+Using the Chevalley-Warning method and polynomial manipulation.

 ## Requirements